Chapter 5101:9-9 Federal Tax Return Information Safeguarding Procedures

 (A) The following definitions are applicable to this rule:

-(2) "Public assistance record" means any record maintained in a case file related to an Ohio works first (OWF), a food stamps, a prevention, retention, and contingency (PRC), a disability financial assistance, or a refugee cash assistance group (AG).
+(2) "Public assistance record" means any record maintained in a case file related to an Ohio works first (OWF), food assistance, prevention, retention, and contingency (PRC), disability financial assistance, or refugee cash assistance group (AG).

 (B) The minimum retention period for public assistance records is seven years, except as provided in paragraphs (C) and (D) of this rule.